If you have already submitted a Single Paper or Poster title you may log in below using the proposal id number and password already provided to you:

 The current political context underscores the value of bringing together researchers and practitioners with a wide range of perspectives to engage the evidence and discuss how best to improve public policy.
 It is our hope that the conference theme, Rising to the Challenge: Engaging Diverse Perspectives on Issues and Evidence, will encourage a conference with conversations that reach across disciplinary, methodological and ideological divides.
-Proposals are now being accepted in 15 policy areas.

 ***The deadline for all submissions is Thursday, April 11, 2019 11:59 pm PST.
 After review from the APPAM Program Committee, all submitters will receive an accept or reject notice by mid-July.***

 There are 4 steps to the online submission process.

 Please provide paper and session titles that are no more than 15 words long.